spatiban9/santhosh-webdev-labs/reflection.md

 #### 4.Were there other exercises that might have helped you learn this week’s topic a little better?

 A few more exercises on array methods like map(), filter(), and reduce() would have helped me understand them better.

+### Jquery

+#### 1.Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

+I was able to complete the exercises on my own, but I checked the class notes to understand how jQuery selectors and events work.

+#### 2.How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?

+The exercises were helpful.
+The exercise 2 was useful as we worked on, how to fetch data using jQuery and update the DOM.

+#### 3.Was there something that you wish had been explained better?

+It would have helped, if we had bit more explanation on the differences between vanilla JavaScript and jQuery syntax for DOM manipulation.

+#### 4.Were there other exercises that might have helped you learn this week’s topic a little better?

+Few more practice exercises on using jQuery would been helped for more practice.